 PLACE: Camps will be held at San Jacinto College - Central Campus

-For more information about our next year's summer camps, please contact: JSC-SJCAerospaceAcademy@mail.nasa.gov
+For more information about this year's summer camps, please contact: JSC-SJCAerospaceAcademy@mail.nasa.gov

 Space Settlement Design Competition (SSDC), High School Students (Grades 10-12), March 28-30, 2014